CVS Health tests self-driving vehicle prescription delivery

 CVS Health will try delivering prescriptions with self-driving vehicles in a test that begins next month.

-The drugstore chain said Thursday that it will partner with the Silicon Valley robotics company Nuro on the delivery of medicines and other products to customers near a Houston-area store.
+The drugstore chain said Thursday that it will partner with the Silicon Valley robotics company Nuro to deliver medicines and other products to customers near a Houston-area store.

 Nuro has previously started partnerships to test the delivery of pizzas for Domino’s or groceries for Kroger, also in the Houston area.
+This is the company's first venture into health care.

-And drugstores like Woonsocket, Rhode Island-based CVS Health Corp. and competitor Walgreens Boots Alliance Inc. have been expanding home delivery services for a few years now.
+Drugstores like CVS and rival Walgreens Boots Alliance Inc. have been expanding home and office delivery services for a few years now to polish their reputations for convenience as online retail giant Amazon expands its influence.

+Last September, Walgreens started testing drones capable of delivering some products five or 10 minutes after being ordered.
+But that test in Christiansburg, Virginia, did not include prescriptions.

-CVS and UPS announced in late April that they will start delivering prescriptions by drone to a big retirement community in Florida.
+CVS and UPS tried drone prescription deliveries last fall in Cary, North Carolina.
+The companies started offering the service earlier this month to a big retirement community in Florida.

+Woonsocket, Rhode Island-based CVS Health Corp. said that for the Houston test, customers can chose the Nuro delivery option when they fill their prescriptions online.
+They can then track the vehicle's progress online through a Nuro portal.

+Earlier this year, federal regulators gave Nuro temporary approval to run autonomous delivery vehicles on public roads for the first time without human occupants.